 A distributed ledger: Each block in the chain carries specific information about the ledger.
-However, the digital ledger does not have central storage.
+However, digital ledger does not have central storage.
 It exists in several copies that are distributed over many volunteer computers over the world.

 Tamperproof: Multiple copies of the ledger is stored on the nodes (volunteer computers).
 Each new record of a new transaction (block) is added to the previous blocks.
 The ledger is updated accordingly in the nodes.
 As a result, falsifying information in the system requires changing each of the a-thousand plus ledgers in different nodes.

 It is public: The information on the chain is available to all those who have access to the network.
 However, each person can only adjust a specific part of the edger.
 Besides, the new blocks carry timestamps showing when they were created, where and if necessary, by whom.

 How the blockchain can be used in the supply chain